Information

 Distance by bus 0 km, 0 h

-If you ran out of time yesterday, pay a quick visit to the woodcarvers today.
-On a winding road, we first travel by bus towards Camp Robin and on to Ialatsara.
-We continue by bike on a lonely track to Sahave.
+If you couldn’t make it yesterday to see the woodcarvers, you may pay a quick visit today.
+On a winding rural road, you first travel by bus towards Camp Robin on to Ialatsara.
+From there you take the bike on a lonely track to Sahave.
 A scenic route beneath large granite mountains leads to Ambohimahasoa.
-After two ascents on tarmac, the route returns to a track through a few villages and eucalyptus forest before the primeval forests of Ranomafana National Park become visible.
-The last few kilometres are a brisk descent on tarmac.
-(F,M,A)
+After two ascents on the short-tarred section, the route returns to a track through a few villages and eucalyptus forest before the primeval forests of Ranomafana National Park become visible.
+The last few kilometres en route to your accommodation is a brisk descent on a tarred road.
+Accommodation for 2 consecutive nights at a comfortable Hotel.
+(B,L,D)

-You leave the hotel by bus to Vohiparara, where the bikes are picked up.
-You cycle uphill on tarmac through the rainforest, followed by a fairly steep climb past the park entrance to Anjamba.
+You leave Ranomafana by bus to Vohiparara, from where your cycling tour starts today.
+You cycle uphill on a tarred road through the rainforest, followed by a steep section passing the park entrance to Anjamba.
 On the way, you will see families selling river sand by the roadside, as well as some basket weavers.
-Continue on a good track to the Lac Hotel.
-This is the Malagasy centre of tea cultivation.
-If you have time, you can visit the Sahambavy Tea Estate, the only tea plantation in the republic.
-(F,M,A)
+Your accommodation is in the center of a tea-growing region and can be reached via a good gravel road.
+If you have enough time, you can visit the Sahambavy Tea Estate, the only tea plantation in the republic.
+(B,L,D)

-Back on the bike, you cross several small valleys with rice and manioc plantations as well as some eucalyptus forests to Mahaditra.
+After breakfast you cycle on quite roads to Fianarantsoa, on the way you pass several small valleys with rice and manioc plantations as well as some eucalyptus forests.
 You stop at a tourmaline mine, where people dig up the earth with painstaking shovel work in the hope of finding the coveted gemstones.
 In Ambalavao, you will visit the traditional Antaimoro paper factory.
 The origins of the copper-coloured paper, which feels like fine, silky woodchip wallpaper, can be traced far back into the past.
-If the cycle route is too strenuous for you, you can continue cycling on tarmac in the high valley to Ambalavao.
-(F,M,A)
+If the cycle route feels too strenuous for you, you can continue cycling on a tarred road in the high valley to Ambalavao.
+(B,L,D)

 Distance by bus 0 km, 0 h